Nursing Education and Career FAQ

 Then, even if you love your RPN/LPN career, you'll know that you have the option of working to advance in your profession later on through an LPN-to-RN bridge program.
 This approach has become pretty common among today's nurses.

 How Can I Locate a Program That Matches What I Need?

 This page is a good place to start.
 It has a number of options that you will likely find compelling.
 So dig into the possibilities right now.
 Or use the easy search tool to narrow down your choices.
 And remember to request further information from any of the nursing schools that you're curious about.
 Each one is ready to help guide you to a brilliant future.

-* Government of Canada, Working in Canada, website last visited on February 11, 2014.
+* Government of Canada, Job Bank, website last visited on January 18, 2017.